 Women's T20 World Cup News

-Australia and India will lock horns in the finals of the Women's T20 World Cup on March 8 at the Melbourne Cricket Ground.
+Australia won the toss and elected to bat first against India in the final of the ICC Women's T20 World Cup at the MCG.

 Having charted their way to the cusp of history, Harmanpreet & Co have already given women’s cricket in India a big push.
 Srinidhi PR sheds light on how their success could set in motion major change

 Considered a game changer, Kaur aka Jhanavi Kaur Bhullar from Punjab’s Moga, will be leading the team in the final on March 8 — the International Women’s Day.